Gabrax/GAB3T/README.md

 - Esc - close application

 > [!WARNING]
-> To run this project, CMake needs to be installed
+> To run this project, CMake needs to be installed <br>
 > Only build this project through the scripts, project is setup to move exe to root directory to with assets